 Henry Ford said it best, “success comes before work only in the dictionary…”

-In March 2005, while still working as a Senior Financial Advisor in Manhattan, I decided to put his dream into action.
-Not knowing exactly where to start to open Beyu Caffe, I decided to simply apply for a part-time barista position at a local coffee shop to get some experience.
+In March 2005, while still working as a Senior Financial Advisor in Manhattan, I decided to put this dream into action.
+Not knowing exactly where to start to open Beyù Caffè, I decided to simply apply for a part-time barista position at a local coffee shop to get some experience.
 I must admit that I too enjoyed coffee and the occasional latté at major coffee chains, but you couldn’t classify me as the fanatic coffee lover I am today.
-Now, there are millions of coffee shops in New York City, but till this day, I was blessed to stumble across the perfect European coffee shop on the Upper East Side, named Si Caffe which means Yes Coffee in Italian.
+There were a million coffee shops in New York City when I looked for a job, but till this day, I was blessed to stumble across the perfect European coffee shop on the Upper East Side, named Si Caffe which means Yes Coffee in Italian.

 In July of 2005, I made the second big step after making a decision to be an entrepreneur.
 I left New York City, leaving everything behind except great memories, to be with my college sweetheart (now my wife) in North Carolina.
 For the next year, I worked as a full-time barista at a local coffee shop, while working part-time as a bartender.
-I then decided to work as a cashier for a popular restaurant franchise, working as a line cook, catering coordinator, and eventually an assistant manager, all in an attempt to learn how to successfully run and manage the various components of Beyu Caffe.
-More importantly, this work experience helped me to clearly write my business plan while defining how Beyú would operate.
+I then decided to work as a cashier for a popular restaurant franchise, and working my way up to a line cook, catering coordinator, and eventually an assistant manager, all in an attempt to learn how to successfully run and manage the various components of Beyù Caffè.
+More importantly, this work experience helped me to clearly write my business plan while defining how Beyù would operate.

-The creation of Beyu Caffe has always been about creating a place where people could just be themselves.
-It’s my personal belief that my progress so far in planning Beyu Caffe is a direct result of various individuals helping me along the way by simply being themselves.
-Those who know me know that my passion for creating Beyu Caffe is not about my own self interests, but about creating a positive venue for the community and a positive work environment for our future staff members; it will hopefully be a cherished memory for others along the path of life.
+The creation of Beyù Caffè has always been about creating a place where people could just be themselves.
+It’s my personal belief that my progress in planning Beyù Caffè is a direct result of various individuals helping me along the way by simply being themselves.
+Those who know me know that my passion for creating Beyù Caffè is not about my own self interests, but about creating a positive venue for the community and a positive work environment for our future staff members; it will hopefully be a cherished memory for others along the path of life.
+Thus our mission:

-With faith and hard work we hope to create a wonderful addition to Downtown Durham, North Carolina.
-Wish us luck & join our mailing list to stay updated…
+With faith in God and hard work, I hope to create a wonderful addition to Downtown Durham, North Carolina.
+I hope you decide to be one of our loyal guests.
+Join our mailing list to stay updated…